devavi-labs/simple-react-responsive/README.md

 ## Custom Breakpoints

-You can define your own breakpoints when you use the <ResponsiveBreakpointsProvider> like
+You can define your own breakpoints when you use the "ResponsiveBreakpointsProvider" like this :

 ```
 const customBreakpoints = {